llNept/IDEA9103_SydneyRailBroadway_Audio_HaohongLu/README.md

 (2) Mid Frequency (250–2000 Hz) --> **Rail Brightness** --> 2RaimMap.js

 Mid frequencies contain the core presence of music—melodies, vocals, and the main harmonic body.
-I mapped this band to the brightness of the rail lines, making the Sydney train network subtly glow and shimmer in response to the music.
+This band is maaped to the brightness of the rail lines, making the Sydney train network subtly glow and shimmer in response to the music.

 When the mid band rises, the rails become noticeably lighter, creating a gentle pulse across the map.
 This visual change represents how cultural energy and social activity travel through a city’s infrastructure, brightening and fading like a rhythmic flow of movement and attention.